 Jordan Desai is the newest member of the education team at FSWC.
 Jordan holds her Bachelors and Masters of Arts in History.
+After completing her MA in history, Jordan enrolled at the University of Toronto where she recently completed her Master of Education in Curriculum and Pedagogy.
 As the granddaughter of a Holocaust survivor, Jordan always felt that it was her responsibility to preserve her family's past.
 This led Jordan to travel through Budapest, Germany, and Israel to learn more about the Holocaust, antisemitism, and her Jewish identity.
 This served to influence her research which focused on Canada's response to antisemitism and the Jewish refugee crisis during the Second World War period.
-After completing her MA in history, Jordan enrolled at the University of Toronto where she continues to pursue her Master of Education in Curriculum and Pedagogy.
 In her role at FSWC, Jordan helps shape and teach the organization’s curriculum to tie past atrocities to current events with the hope of influencing people to advocate for a more equitable future.
 Working at FSWC has always been a dream of Jordan's and each day she is grateful for having the opportunity to make a positive impact.

 Elena Kingsbury has been an educator with FSWC for the past 4.5 years and has taught thousands of students across Ontario - in classrooms and auditoriums, at our centre, and on the award-winning Tour for Humanity mobile classroom.
 Elena loves to teach students of all backgrounds and abilities and has helped develop many workshops and FSWC events including Freedom Day, Speaker’s Idol, and our National Policy Conference on Holocaust Education.
 In January 2020, Elena relocated to our nation’s capital and has opened a new access point to FSWC programming in Ottawa and the surrounding communities of Eastern Ontario.
 Her love of history and curiosity about the wider world began at a very early age.
 As a child, the majority of Jewish people she knew were survivors like her maternal grandparents who escaped Prague for Denmark in 1939.
 This personal connection started Elena on an academic path that would lead her to Montreal and McGill University where she completed her M.A. in History in 2014.